To support student safety, Carmel Creek will be enforcing a No Dogs on Campus policy.

 Students participate in various mock emergency drills such as fire, duck-and-cover, and classroom evacuations.
 These are conducted periodically throughout the year to insure students and staff are familiar with emergency procedures and can respond safely in an emergency situation.

 Report cards are issued once each trimester to inform parents of their child's performance.
 Report cards represent only one facet of the communication process and may be used as a starting point for discussion during conferences.
 Near the end of the first trimester, your child's teacher will send home a notice to make arrangements for a conference.
 First trimester report cards are distributed to parents during this conference.
-For the 2012-13 school year, conferences have bee2scheduled for Oct.
-29-Nov.
-2 and March 11-15.
 During conference weeks, students will be dismissed at 12:00 noon each day.

 GROUNDS FOR SUSPENSION

 California Education Code §48900.

 - Caused, attempted to cause, or threatened to cause physical injury to another person.

 - Possessed, sold or furnished firearm, knife, explosive, or other dangerous object.